sondoszo25/mtkdem2-targel2-part2-3/README.md

-in this part we build a server. we took the code we wrote in part 1 we also added code to use sockets, then we did "npm run build" after that we got a build folder and we added it to this project. our server is running in port 5000,  which can gives responses to these:
+in this part we build a server. we took the client we made (which exist in another repo) then we did "npm run build" after that we got a build folder and we added it to this project. and the client we made can talk with this server. our server is running in port 5000,  which can gives responses to these:

 a) http://localhost:5000/api/Chats :